kaiusl/KLPlugins.RaceEngineer/NOTES.md

   - [See more below...](#input-tyre-pressures)
 - [ ] Rework loading of previous data to be more representative of current condition.
   - [ ] How to handle not enough data?
 Widen requirements?
 Don't load?
-- [ ] Use broadcast data do detect race starts (it give session phase).
-Fall back to current crude method if broadcast data is not available
 - [ ] Add graphical settings manager inside SimHub
 - [ ] SetPropertyValue-s are quite expensive.
 Try delegates and